 Infectious disease modeler

-I was born and raised in Quito, Ecuador.
-I moved to Paris, France, for my postgraduate studies, where I earned my PhD in Epidemiology at Sorbonne Université (formerly Pierre & Marie Curie University, UPMC, in 2021), and then worked as a postdoctoral researcher in two different research labs.
+Born and raised in Quito, Ecuador, I earned my PhD in Epidemiology at Sorbonne Université, Paris, France, and then completed two postdoctoral appointments.
 I recently moved to the United States, where I briefly worked at the CDC and am currently transitioning toward new opportunities in infectious disease modeling to inform public health policy.
 See details in the CV section.

 Updated: August, 2025.